 When it comes to choosing your wedding hashtag, there are several formulas that can work.
-We’ve seen couples merge their names + the year of the wedding (e.g. #AdeOla2020), pick a word that means something to the relationship (e.g. #KukuMarryMe2019), etc. One growing trend we’ve seen couples embrace recently is the use of indigenous wedding hashtags.
-Today, we’ll be sharing 10 Yoruba-inspired wedding hashtags we’ve spotted and we think you’ll love them too.
+We’ve seen couples merge their names + the year of the wedding (e.g. #AdeOla2020), pick a word that means something to the relationship (e.g. #KukuMarryMe2019), etc. One growing wedding hashtag trends we’ve seen couples embrace recently is the use of indigenous wedding hashtags.
+Today, we’ll be sharing 10 Yoruba-inspired wedding hashtag ideas we’ve spotted and we think you’ll love them too.

 #OluwaKade: When Adebola Williams (Debola Lagos) & Kenny Daniel had their civil wedding earlier this year, their hashtag #OluwaKade was born and we love it

 #àṣéwẹ́rẹ́niṣẹ́olúwa: When chef, Gbubemi Fregene (Chef Fregz) and actress, Lala Akindoju got married, we all fell in love with their wedding hashtag.

 #IyawoLodeIlori: Nigerian stylist, Bukunmi Adeaga (popularly known as Kie Kie) and Tunji got married in 2020 and we love her wedding hashtag – #IyawoLodeIlori

 #Toluwalashe: Gbolahan and Oyindamola said ‘I Do’ recently and their wedding hashtag was #Toluwalashe.